 In Japanese public debates, one of the principal issues has been how to cut down personal and corporate income tax.
 But recently situations changed drastically.
-Figure 5 presents government income sources for FY 2003.
-Social security contributions (for pensions, health care, unemployment, work injury and long-term care) are 55.6 trillion yen (15.2 percent of national income).
-This is apparently more than all tax revenues (43.9 trillion yen).
+Social security contributions (for pensions, health care, unemployment, work injury and long-term care) are 55.6 trillion yen (15.2 percent of national income) for FY 2003.
+This is apparently more than all tax the US, as well.

+6 Excess liabilities of all social security pension programs in Japan as at the end of March 2000 amounted to around 600 trillion yen, which is equivalent to 1.2 times the year 2000 GDP of Japan.

+revenues (43.9 trillion yen) of the central government for the same year.
 Since 1998, the central government has acquired more from social security contributions than from tax incomes.

-$^{^{5}}$ Excess liabilities of all social security pension programs in Japan as at the end of March 2000 amounted to around 600 trillion yen, which is equivalent to 1.2 times the year 2000 GDP of Japan.

-Figure 6 provides the respective amounts of principal tax and social security contribution incomes for FY 2003.
-Revenue from personal income tax is 13.8 trillion yen and corporate income tax is 9.1 trillion yen, while revenue from social security pension contributions stands out at 29.0 trillion yen.
+Looking at more details, we can find that revenue from personal income tax is 13.8 trillion yen and corporate income tax is 9.1 trillion yen, while revenue from social security pension contributions stands out at 29.0 trillion yen.
 Needless to say, the last apparently places a most heavy burden on the public.
 The Japanese now feel that social security pension contributions are too heavy; they operate as the most significant factor in determining the take-home pay from the gross salary.
 On the other hand, managements have begun to show serious concerns on any further increases in social security contributions.